 Anyway, while it's kind of a hit to have all these repairs in the last year (as well as having to get two new sets of tires), I'm still spending less than $100 a month on maintenance, which is definitely cheaper than a car loan.
 For a while I was ready to sell it and get something new(er), but I figure it just doesn't make sense money-wise.
 And, I drive a lot, so miles add up quick.
 Every year I keep this car is 18-20k miles I don't put on another car.

 It looks like you have already spent much amount on your car repair and it still need repairing from time to time.

 Therefore, it is a better option to replace your car engine with a new or used car engine that give you better output performance and long drive support too.
 Used are preferred more because they are inexpensive and renders similar performance like the new one.

-You can check number of people prefer used engine and their reviews available at http://www.hiperformer.com/testimonials.html page, which provide complete information about, used and rebuilt engine and their benefits. about 5 years ago
+You can check number of people prefer used engine and their reviews available at http://www.hiperformer.com/testimonials.html page, which provide complete information about, used and rebuilt engine and their benefits. over 5 years ago